teedjay/quarkus-template/README.md

 # quarkus-template
-Starting template for experimenting with latest Quarkus features
+Starting template for experimenting with latest Quarkus features.

+- [x] Qute using both Template and VariantTemplate
+- [x] Mockito mocks installed manully
+- [x] Mockito mocks using @InjectMock

 ## Curl to test
 ```